behrendco/med-search/README.md

 ## Introduction

 Med Search is a vertical AI search engine for medical literature.
+Inspired by [Perplexity](https://perplexity.ai) and [TurboSeek](https://www.turboseek.io).

 ## Features